 - Defending a class action pursued by 500+ claimants against a national organisation concerning allegations that its point-of-sale and accounting IT systems suffered from defects.

-- A FTSE 100 company in relation to pursuing injunctive proceedings.
+- Advising a FTSE 100 company in relation to pursuing injunctive proceedings.

 - A peer to peer lending organisation in relation to a dispute arising from project services, support services and a software licence agreement, where the parties had failed to adhere to the contractual mechanism for agreeing project services specifications and pricing.